Forrester: Money -- Not Ethics -- Will Fuel Green Market Opportunity

 Environmental sustainability is primed to be a historic business opportunity with massive investments earmarked to fight climate change

 The green market revolution is set to transform the transportation, energy, and construction sectors; investment in sustainable finance products; and the sourcing and delivery of sustainable goods and services.
-Leading firms are pushing past greening their operations to pursue corporate sustainability in all their products and practices.
-Forrester's 2022 data shows that, among business and tech professionals who indicate that improving sustainability is a priority for their organization, 17% are launching new green products and services.
-Also, firms that make public environmental sustainability commitments and act on them build trust with their stakeholders and increase their business resiliency.
+Leading businesse are pushing past greening their operations to pursue corporate sustainability in all their products and practices.
+Forrester's 2022 data shows that, among business and tech professionals who indicate that improving sustainability is a priority for their organisation, 17% are launching new green products and services.
+Also, companies that make public environmental sustainability commitments and act on them build trust with their stakeholders and increase their business resiliency.

-Forrester outlines key considerations for business, marketing, and technology leaders seeking to capitalize on the green market revolution, which will unfold over the next several decades:
+Forrester outlines key considerations for business, marketing, and technology leaders seeking to capitalise on the green market revolution, which will unfold over the next several decades:

 - The green market will transform societies and the global economy.
 The green market is not solely about renewable energy and batteries.
 It will reshape and affect everything we do: how we make products, how we transport ourselves and goods, how we heat and cool our environments, how we finance and protect our assets, and what we eat.
 B2C CMOs are doubling down on sustainability, with 76% noting that green initiatives are among their top five priorities for the rest of 2022.